ArberIvan/ArberIvan/README.md

 ## Hi there 👋

 I am 28 years old and currently work as an IT Specialist.
-I have experience and courses in data analysis and data science through my own entrepreneurial projects.
-I consider myself analytical and highly creative, with curiosity being my strongest trait.
-I’m not afraid of the unknown; rather, it motivates me to continuously explore new technologies and procedures.
+I have experience and training in data analysis and data science through my own entrepreneurial projects.
+I consider myself an analytical and highly creative person, driven by curiosity to continuously explore new technologies and procedures.
+I am not afraid of the unknown; instead, it motivates me to keep learning and improving.

-I’m looking for a place where I can face new challenges to apply my skills and acquire new ones.
+I am looking for a place where I can face new challenges that allow me to apply my skills and continue growing professionally.

-Outside of my professional career, I am a player and physical trainer for an ultimate frisbee team in the city of Paraná, Entre Ríos.
-On my days off, I work out in the gym or practice calisthenics.
-I’m passionate about sports and engage in physical activities almost every day of the week.
+Outside of work, I am a player and physical trainer for an ultimate frisbee team in Paraná, Entre Ríos.
+In my free time, I go to the gym and practice calisthenics, enjoying sports almost every day of the week.

 Where to find me:
 - www.linkedin.com/in/ivan-arber